CP1404/Practicals/prac_10/README.md

 Run it and test it, then study the code to find a few new things:

-- This demo uses **Jinja** HTML templates, which makes formatting Web page outputs much nicer than hard-coding them in Python.
+- This demo uses **Jinja** HTML templates, which make formatting Web page outputs much nicer than hard-coding them in Python.

 - It also uses "template inheritance", so that you can reuse parts of templates in other templates.
 That's how the